A LEARNING JOURNEY TO CULTIVATE

 July 18th: all participants will meet in Manaus to begin the journey.

 To apply, please complete the registration form.

 We want to form a group with social, cultural and economic diversity.
 Therefore, we do not want the financial question to be a limiting factor for your registration and participation.
-We are committed to include and welcome, within our means, the people who feel the call to participate.
+We are available to support you in your fundraising strategy, let us know.